EOSC-synergy/o3skim/README.md

 $ tox
 ```

-If you want to test new added modules to load models, you can just create a folder into the corresponding `dataset` directory under `./tests` with the name of the model and data.
-Before adding test data consider the following:
+If you want to test new load modules, create a folder into the corresponding `./tests/dataset_*` directory with the name of the model to use on the load function.
+Before adding test data into the folder consider the following:
- - Ensure your test sample does not contain private information such emails.
+ - Ensure your test sample does not contain any private information, for example emails.
- - Size of the sample impact repository size and testing speed.
-Try to minimize the sample as much as possible.
+ - Minimize the sample data as much as possible.
+Files size impact repository size and testing speed.

 # Documentation <a name = "doc"></a>
 All o3as project module documents can be found at [o3as.readthedocs.io](https://o3as.readthedocs.io/en/latest/).